 Claremont, CA 91711

 Title IX: If I learn of any potential violation of our gender-based misconduct policy (rape, sexual assault, dating violence, domestic violence, or stalking) by any means, I am required to notify the CGU Title IX Coordinator at Deanof.Students@cgu.edu or (909) 607-9448.
 Students can request confidentiality from the institution, which I will communicate to the Title IX Coordinator.
-If students want to speak with someone confidentially, the following resources are available on and off campus: EmPOWER Center (909) 607-2689, Monsour Counseling and Psychological Services (909) 621-8202, and The Chaplains of the Claremont Colleges (909)621-8685.
+If students want to speak with someone confidentially like certified experts, the following resources are available on and off campus: EmPOWER Center (909) 607-2689, Monsour Counseling and Psychological Services (909) 621-8202, and The Chaplains of the Claremont Colleges (909)621-8685.
 Speaking with a confidential resource does not preclude students from making a formal report to the Title IX Coordinator if and when they are ready.
 Confidential resources can walk students through all of their reporting options.
 They can also provide students with information and assistance in accessing academic, medical, and other support services they may need.

 Due 9:00am May 21, 2018